 Every office on campus is here to help you.
-Two offices are highlighted in Your Services: The Learning Center and Advisement and Transition.
-Both offices have a focus on supporting your academic success.
+Three offices are highlighted in Your Services: The Learning Center, the Writing Center and Advisement and Transition.
+These offices focus on supporting your academic success.

-This is an at a glance list of our student support offices available on campus and offers a brief explanation of their services along with contact information!
+This is an at a glance, alphabetical list of our student support offices available on campus and offers a brief explanation of their services along with contact information!